hexdump0815/imagebuilder/doc/chromebooks/setting_gbb_flags.md

 _Note. this will only work if the hardware write protection has been disabled beforehand_

-_Note. the command might throw unknown WP error, you can procees and only worry if GBB flags don't update in step 6._
+_Note. the command might throw unknown WP error, you can proceed and only worry if GBB flags don't update in step 6._

 <details>
 <summary>Recommended step</summary>